Chapter 9: Statements Summary and Error Checking

 With this done we just have to look at the places a select *

-might appear so we can see if it is safe to use *
+might appear so we can see if it is safe (or at least reasonably safe) to use *

 and, by extension of the same argument, T.*